mkramlich/latlearn/README.md

 Real Use Cases

-Here's a brief write-up of a real use case where latlearn's instrumentation and reporting  was used to help identify an inefficient code path, and then to confirm that a perforamnce refactor was a success: `./benefits-example.md`
+Here's a brief write-up of a real use case where latlearn's instrumentation and reporting  was used to help identify an inefficient code path, and then to confirm that a performance refactor was a success: `./benefits-example.md`

 The Full Story